The Rumor Mill

-Rumor Mill: Will my husband be sent home from deployment for the birth of our child?
+Rumor: My husband will be sent home from deployment for the birth of our child.
 I heard they will for the first child but not for others.

-Fact: Some units do in fact try to send soldiers home from deployment in time to witness the birth of their child (whether it is the first of fifth).
+Fact: Some units do, in fact, try to send soldiers home from deployment in time to witness the birth of their child (whether it is the first or fifth).
 My husband’s unit was one of these units.
 I don’t know a single father who missed the birth of his child while my husband served.

 However, I also know that his unit is the exception to the rule and not the rule.

 For most units, it is difficult to ensure that the soldier can return for the birth of a baby.
 While the unit will generally try to schedule R&R time to coincide with the baby’s birth, this is not always possible.